whiteribbonalliance/dashboard-front/README.md

 This project contains multiple dashboards for WRA.
-Each dashboard is made accessible by navigating to a specific subdomain. `middleware.ts` is responsible for parsing the subdomain that is calling the app and rewrite the hostname as a parameter of `_dashboards`.
+Each dashboard is made accessible by navigating to a specific subdomain. `middleware.ts` is responsible for parsing the subdomain that is calling the app and rewrite the hostname as a parameter of route `dashboards`.

-The file at `_dashboards/[dashboard]/index.ts` contains the logic that decides which dashboard to load.
+The file at `app/dashboards/[dashboard]/page.tsx` contains the logic that decides which dashboard to load.

 ### Dependencies